FAQs

 What conditions are NOT suitable for telemedicine?

 Telemedicine is not a substitute for in-person wellness exams, urgent care, or emergency services.
-Serious conditions, hands-on treatments, or cases that require diagnostics like X-rays, lab work, or surgery must be handled in-person at a veterinary clinic.
+Serious conditions, hands-on treatments, or cases that require diagnostics like X-rays, bloodwork, or surgery must be handled in-person at a veterinary clinic.

 Can prescriptions be provided?

-Yes, but with limits.
-Ohio law allows up to a 14-day supply of medication with one refill after a recheck telemedicine exam.
+Yes, but with limitations under Ohio law.
+Telemedicine prescriptions are limited to a 14-day supply, with one additional 14-day refill available after a follow-up telemedicine appointment.
 Controlled substances cannot be prescribed through telemedicine.
-Prescriptions will be sent to your preferred local pharmacy.
-Any ongoing or long-term refills require an in-person exam.

 Do you need my pet’s prior medical records?